About Sally

 PROFESSIONAL ASSOCIATIONS

-Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), Full Member of the Australian Directors’ Guild (ADG) and Associate Member of the Australian Writers’ Guild.
-She has also been a Professional Member of the Australian Film Institute and AACTA (Actor, Director & Producer’s Chapters), serving as a Juror on numerous individual award categories for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor), as well as serving as a Juror for the ATOM Awards in the Best Documentary and Best Web Series Award categories from 2014 to 2019.
-She is also a previous member of British Equity.
+Sally has been a member of the Media Entertainment and Arts Alliance (MEAA) for over 30 years.
+She is an Associate Member of the Australian Directors’ Guild (ADG) and the Australian Writers’ Guild, a former Professional Member of the Australian Film Institute and AACTA (Actor, Director & Producer’s Chapters), and served as a Juror on numerous individual award juries for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor) until 2016.

 Sally continues to work as an actor in film & TV while developing several projects – Shakespeare-related and not – for the stage and screen.